softwareQinc/staq/INSTALL.md

 **Important**: If you want to build the grid synth tools `staq_grid_synth` and `staq_qasm_synth`, install the [GNU MP library](https://gmplib.org/);
 `cmake` will take care of the rest.
 If `cmake` cannot detect GNU MP, then the grid synth tools will not be part of the build.
+To install GNU MP on Windows systems, please follow the [platform-specific instructions below](#windows).

 For more details about how to install and configure GNU MP on various platforms, see the